Michael Craig (footballer, born 2003)

-Michael James Craig (born 16 April 2003) is a professional footballer.
-He plays as a midfielder for the EFL Championship club Reading.
+Michael James Craig (born 16 April 2003) is a professional footballer who plays as a right-back for EFL League One club Leyton Orient.
+Born in England, he was a youth international for Scotland.

 Background

 Michael Craig and his younger identical twin brother Matthew were born 2 minutes apart on 16 March 2003.
-Both of their grandfathers hail from Scotland including Aberdeen born Ron Still who top scored for Notts County one season and also played for Brentford F.C., both in the mid 1960s.
+Both of their grandfathers hail from Scotland including Aberdeen born Ron Still who top scored for Notts County one season and also played for Brentford, both in the mid-1960s.